pavank997/m3-markdown/exercise-3/README.md

 # mkdir
 When in terminal, move to the desired directory, then type `mkdir newdirectoryname`

+Here is some more information:
-..* Creates a new directory with the desired name
+- Creates a new directory with the desired name

 See `complete` branch for answers.